Fastest-Coder-First/Weather_Forecast_Teampravi/readme.txt

 7. Images/Videos of Working Solution

-    Include any relevant images or videos showcasing your working solution.
-This could include screenshots of the tool in action or a video demonstration.
-Feel free to update this section with your own visuals to provide a visual representation of your Weather Forecasting Tool.
+    Included relevant image showcasing working solution.
+This include screenshots of the tool in action.